One could very well argue that what I was doing on a night like this was... Immoral, at best...

 My heart sank.

-My shoulders dropped down once I identified the voice's origin, and I flopped back against the sofa.
+"Answer the damn phone!
+Please, Penny!"
+My shoulders dropped as I identified the voice's origin.
+I flopped back against the sofa, realizing I unintentionally answered the call.

 "...
-What is it?"
+What do you want?"
 I asked, fighting the urge to hang up in her face.

 "Home," I stated, shaking my head in annoyance.

 "I've been knocking for so long.
 Why aren't you opening the door if you're home?!"
-She sounded aggravated—just her usual self.
+She sounded aggravated—her usual self.

 KNOCK KNOCK.